Srecharan/Srecharan.github.io/_projects/1_project.md

 | Edge Case Handling (%)    | 75.33        | 77.33         | +2.00       |
 | Overall Success Rate (%)  | 78.00        | 82.66         | +4.66       |

+---

-### Contribution
+### 4. Contribution

-I was responsible for the complete development of this computer vision system, including:
+I was responsible for the complete system development including:

-- Preparing and annotating the custom dataset for YOLOv8 instance segmentation
+- Preparation and annotation of custom dataset for YOLOv8 instance segmentation, along with training and validating the model
-- Fine-tuning the RAFT-Stereo model for high-precision depth estimation
+- Fine-tuning the RAFT-Stereo model for high-precision depth estimation and 3D reconstruction
-- Engineering the traditional computer vision pipeline with multiple scoring mechanisms
+- Engineered the traditional computer vision pipeline with multiple scoring mechanisms, optimal leaf selection, and grasping point detection
-- Designing and implementing the custom CNN architecture (GraspPointCNN)
+- Designed and implemented the custom CNN architecture (GraspPointCNN)
-- Creating the hybrid decision integration framework that balances traditional CV with ML refinement
+- Created the hybrid decision integration framework that balances traditional CV with ML refinement
 - Testing and validating system performance through multiple experimental trials

 This work was completed under the guidance of Prof. Abhishek Silval and Prof. George Cantor.

+---

-### Technologies Used
+### 5. Technologies Used

 - **Languages**: Python, C++
 - **Frameworks**: PyTorch, CUDA, OpenCV, Scikit-learn, Numpy, Pandas, Matplotlib